shreyashguptas/Machine-Learning-for-Dummies/README.md

 # Additional things to add.
 ### 1. How do I know this is the right course for me to do?
 ### (...)

+### 2. Here is how this course is structured and intended to be used.
+This is important because if you go how it is intended you'll get the maximum amount of value out of this course.